 Which is a massive increase compared to standard YouTube Ads.

 One thing you will need is a website, and for this, I use and recommend Bluehost.
-The WordPress install and setup process is one click and although normally costing $7.99 per month, you can get started with Bluehost from just $3.95 per month with our link.
+The WordPress install and setup process is one click and although normally costing $7.99 per month, you can get started with Bluehost from just $3.95/month with this link.
 That includes a free domain name (which normally would cost around $15), custom email addresses, and even daily backups of your site for no additional costs.

-Have a look at my detailed guide to starting a blog for more information.
+Have a look at my detailed guide to starting a blog to help you get started.

 Sponsored posts are another popular way to make money on YouTube in 2020.
 Depending on the size and specificity of your audience, brands and businesses may be willing to offer you hundreds, if not thousands, of dollars for you to advertise their business in one of your videos.